-Mix thoroughly, then roll out a handful of dough between two sheets of plastic wrap or press to 1/4-inch thick disk approximately 4" in diameter with your hands.
+- Mix thoroughly, then roll out a handful of dough between two sheets of plastic wrap or press to ¼" thick disk approximately 4" in diameter with your hands.

-Spoon a tbsp or so of the filling into the dough, those close your fist to press the dough close.
+- Spoon a tablespoon or so of the filling into the dough, those close your fist to press the dough closed.
 Roll the biscuit lightly between your hands (damp hands facilitate this) to even out lumps and to make sure there are no cracks.

 - Pat the biscuits slightly flat, then place on the parchment-lined cookie sheet.
 Top with freshly cracked black pepper.
 Continue rolling out the dough into disks, filling with bison, pinching closed and patting flat until you've used all of the dough.

 - Bake in the preheated oven for 45 minutes, serve warm.